Srivastava57Harsh/Discord-Moderation-Bot/README.md

 ```

 ## Production
-* MongoDB deployed at https://cloud.mongodb.com/ using dev@hashstack.finance (Google login).
+* MongoDB deployed at https://cloud.mongodb.com/ using organization's domain (Google login).
 Its a serverless instance deployed to AWS.
 * Instance managed in above url but billing managed by our AWS account
 * We subscribed to this: https://aws.amazon.com/marketplace/pp/prodview-pp445qepfdy34
 * DB name: discord-moderation-prod